-The conservation treatment of stone sculpture and architectural stone.
+The conservation treatment of stone sculpture, relief and architectural stone.

-From ancient roman marble heads, architectural details and fireplaces to contemporary sculpture the task of conserving and restoring stone is diverse.
+From Roman marble busts, architectural details and fireplaces to contemporary sculpture, the task of conserving and restoring stone is diverse.

-Stone restoration and conservation demand the individual condition and requirements of each project to be taken into consideration.
-Whether it is sculpture repair or restoration or architectural stonework treatment, the process in each case relies on a detailed understanding of each stone type and follows a process of inspection, testing, preparing, cleaning and restoration.
+Stone conservation demand that the individual requirements of each project to be taken into consideration.
+Whether it is sculpture repair or restoration or architectural stonework treatment, the process in each case relies on a detailed understanding of each stone type and follows a process of inspection, testing, preparation, cleaning and restoration.

-In the example of architectural stone, atmospheric conditions will often have the largest part to play in their need for attention.
+In architectural stone, atmospheric conditions will often have the largest part to play in their need for attention.